aws-cloudformation/awesome-cloudformation/README.md

 - [cfn_nag](https://github.com/stelligent/cfn_nag): The cfn-nag tool looks for patterns in CloudFormation templates that may indicate insecure infrastructure.
 - [taskcat](https://github.com/aws-quickstart/taskcat): taskcat is a tool that tests AWS CloudFormation templates.
 It deploys your AWS CloudFormation template in multiple AWS Regions and generates a report with a pass/fail grade for each region.
 - [org-formation](https://github.com/OlafConijn/AwsOrganizationFormation): a tool that helps you write CloudFormation for your AWS Organization resources and create links between regular cloudformation resources across your accounts and regions.
-- [cfn checklist](https://cfnchecklist.com/): a list of of things to look out for before launching your infrastructure to production.
 - [cfn flip](https://cfnflip.com/): a tool that converts AWS CloudFormation templates between JSON and YAML formats.
 - [cfn-diagram](https://github.com/mhlabs/cfn-diagram): CLI tool to visualise CloudFormation templates as diagrams.
 - [cfsec](https://cfsec.dev): CloudFormation static analysis to identify potential misconfigurations before they reach production.